bradleysundberg/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 A program that asks the user for a number and calculates what the time will be after a certain number of hours.

 # TryCatchExample
-This project demonstrates how to use try-catch blocks to prevent a program from crashing due to invalid input or errors.
+This example demonstrates how to use try-catch blocks to prevent a program from crashing due to invalid input or errors.